fleetside72/pivot_scale/readme.md

 - [ ] how to handle a target value adjustment, which currency is it in?
 - [ ] need to add version columns CTE's
 - [ ] need to build log insert
-- [ ] need to build where clause for scenario
+- [c] need to build where clause for scenario
+    * no working currently

 running problem list
 ----------------------------------------------------------------------------------------------------------------------------------------------------